How formation time-scales affect the period dependence of the transition between rocky super-Earths and gaseous sub-Neptunes and implications for $\eta_\oplus$: Introduction

 \section{Introduction}

-One of the key revelations from NASA's Kepler Mission has been the discovery of an abundant new population of short period super-Earth and sub-Neptune-sized transiting planets.
+One of the key revelations from NASA's Kepler Mission has been the discovery of an abundant new population of short period planets with transit radii in between the radii of Earth and Neptune.
 These planets occupy a range of sizes and orbits that is completely vacant in the Solar System, and so they present a key test of traditional models of planet formation.
-Below $\sim$1.5 $R_{\mathrm{\oplus}}$, most planets with measured masses seem to be consistent with bare rocky compositions with an Earth-like mixture of silicates and iron \cp{Dressing2015}.
-However, at $\sim$1.5 $R_{\mathrm{\oplus}}$ there appears to be a transition and most planets above this size must have large volatile envelopes to explain their lower densities \cp{Rogers2015}.
-Throughout this paper, we will refer to the radius at which this transition between rocky and non-rocky planets as $R_{\mathrm{trans}}$.
+Below a transit radius of $\sim$1.5 $R_{\mathrm{\oplus}}$, most planets with measured masses seem to be consistent with bare rocky compositions with an Earth-like mixture of silicates and iron \cp{Dressing2015}.
+However, at $\sim$1.5 $R_{\mathrm{\oplus}}$ there appears to be a transition between a primarily rocky and a primarily non-rocky planet population, where most planets above this size must have large volatile envelopes to explain their lower densities \cp{Rogers2015}.
+Throughout this paper, we will refer to the radius at which this transition between these rocky super-Earths and non-rocky sub-Neptunes as $R_{\mathrm{trans}}$.